Shockblack/Shockblack.github.io/photography/photography.md

 </div>

+Hover over a photo (click on mobile) to view the images in color!
+{:.figcaption}

-If you want to see more photos I've taken, as well as any knew ones in the future, check out my Instagram!
+If you want to see more photos I've taken, as well as any new ones in the future, check out my Instagram!
 I post pictures from my adventures and occasionally of portraits I take for my friends.